divz-codess/divz-codess/README.md

 - 👋 Hi, I’m Divyangi.
+- ✨ I am an upcoming Winter Intern at Cisco.
-- 👀 I’m a Google Summer of Code contributor at International Catrobat Association.
+- 👀 I was a Google Summer of Code contributor at International Catrobat Association.
-- 🐬 I’m interning as an SDE Intern at Datainsights.
+- 🐬 I have interned as an SDE Intern at Datainsights, Microsoft and Tenfins.
 - 🌱 I’m currently learning a ton of new things.
 - 💞️ I’m looking to collaborate on projects of similar interests
 - 📫 You can reach me out on my linkedIn www.linkedin.com/in/divyangi-raghav